-Hemp seeds contain everything you need to kick start your day.
+Hemp seeds contain everything you need to kick start your day !!

 An exceptional plant protein

 Hemp seeds are some of the most complete protein sources.
-They contain the twenty amino acids that our body needs to stay healthy but also the nine essential amino acids that our body does not produce.
+They contain the twenty amino acids that our body needs to stay healthy, and the nine essential amino acids our body does not produce.

 An ideal ratio of essential fatty acids

-Soluble and insoluble fiber
+Soluble and insoluble fibre

-They play an essential role to improve the circulation of food in the digestive system and facilitate colonic irrigation.
+They play an essential role in improving the circulation of food in the digestive system and facilitate colonic irrigation.
 At the same time, they contribute to a feeling of satiety and prevent overeating.